[Updated October 12, 2022]

 While few teens can maximize Roth contributions on their own, parents, grandparents, and other relatives can help.
 Matching your child’s contributions is a great way to incent saving.

 One caveat: The most your child can deposit (his or her money plus anything you contribute) is what he or she earned during the year, up to the $6,000 limit.

 If an 18-year-old opens a Roth IRA with $6,000 and continues contributions at the same level every year, he or she would be a millionaire by age 52, assuming an 8% annual return.

 This could motivate even the most apathetic teen to save.
 If not, a friendly reminder might.

-An 18-year-old who invests an initial $5,500 and nothing more would have only $140,000 by age 60—a far cry from the cool $1.8 million that the same 18-year-old would have if he consistently maximized contributions throughout his lifetime.
+An 18-year-old who invests an initial $6,000 and nothing more would have only $82,000 by age 52—a far cry from the cool $1 million that the same 18-year-old would have if he or she consistently maximized contributions during this same time period.

 Better than a Stock Certificate

 Opening a Roth IRA can be one of the best gifts you ever give your teen.
-Your child won’t get that colorful stock certificate, but he or she will get something infinitely more valuable—a stable financial future.
+Your child won’t get that colorful stock certificate, but he or she will get something infinitely more valuable—a lesson in how to build a stable financial future.